 - Serve tzatziki immediately or chill for later.
 Leftover tzatziki keeps well, chilled, for about 4 days.

-Recipe originally published in my cookbook, Love Real Food.
+Recipe adapted from my cookbook, Love Real Food.

-Make it dairy free/vegan: Substitute ½ cup cashew sour cream for the yogurt, and thin the tzatziki with a small splash of water if necessary.
+Make it dairy free/vegan: Substitute an equal amount of cashew sour cream for the yogurt, and thin the tzatziki with a small splash of water if necessary.